Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: Preliminaries

 \subsubsection{\textbf{The Picard-Lefschetz Formula for Simple Pinches}}

 We have seen that an element $[\gamma]\in\pi_1(T\backslash L,t_0)$ gives rise to an automorphism $[\gamma]_\ast$ of $H_\bullet(Y_{t_0}\backslash S_{t_0})$.
 In the situation of a simple pinch, the problem can be localized in the sense that the variation $([\gamma]_\ast-\text{id})[h]$ of a class $[h]\in H_n(Y_{t_0}\backslash S_{t_0})$ can be represented by a cycle with support entirely contained within $U$, the domain of the coordinate chart $(\varphi,U)$ appearing in the definition of a simple pinch.
-Since the homology group $H_n((U)_{t_0}-(S_1)_{t_0}\cap\cdots\cap (S_N)_{t_0})$ is spanned by a single element (the vanishing cycle), it is clear that the variation must thus be some integer multiple $N\cdot[\tilde{e}]$ of the vanishing cycle.\footnote{This also holds in the marginal case $N=n$ (see \cite{pham}) but the argument is different.} The discontinuity of the integral \eqref{eq:holomorphic_integral} corresponding to $[\gamma]$ is thus given by
+Since the homology group $H_n(U_{t_0}-(S_1)_{t_0}\cap\cdots\cap (S_N)_{t_0})$ is spanned by a single element (the vanishing cycle), it is clear that the variation must thus be some integer multiple $N\cdot[\tilde{e}]$ of the vanishing cycle.\footnote{This also holds in the marginal case $N=n$ (see \cite{pham}), but the argument is different.} The discontinuity of the integral \eqref{eq:holomorphic_integral} corresponding to $[\gamma]$ is thus given by

 and the remaining task is to determine the integer $N$.
 This can be done by a Picard-Lefschetz type formula introduced in \cite{app-iso}.
 To understand its content, we first need the notion of an \textit{intersection index}.
-There are quite general definitions of this concept.\footnote{For example in \cite{pham}, the intersection index of two \textit{currents} is defined.} But for our purposes it suffices to consider the intersection index of two closed oriented manifolds with- or without boundary intersecting transversally and with dimensions adding up to the dimension of the whole space. \begin{prop}[\cite{pham}] Let $M$ be a smooth manifold and $S_1,S_2\subset M$ two orientable submanifolds (with or without boundary) such that
+There are quite general definitions of this concept.\footnote{For example in \cite{pham}, the intersection index of two \textit{currents} is defined.} But for our purposes it suffices to consider the intersection index of two closed oriented manifolds with- or without boundary intersecting transversally and with dimensions adding up to the dimension of the whole space. \begin{proposition}[\cite{pham}] Let $M$ be a smooth manifold of dimension $n$ and $S_1,S_2\subset M$ two orientable submanifolds (with or without boundary) of dimensions $p$ and $n-p$ such that

 If $S_1$ and $S_2$ intersect transversally, then $S_1\cap S_2$ consists of a finite number of isolated points and the intersection index $\langle S_2,S_1\rangle$ of $S_1$ and $S_2$ is given by